Elizabeth Warren’s campaign branding was influenced by Spider-Man, Nike, and Yoko Ono

 These pieces inspired the direction for Warren’s core logo and brand.
 “For the Warren logo itself, we didn’t want to do the Obama rising sun, or a Hillary ‘H’.
 We felt like this was not the time for people getting caught up in design,” says Ipcar.
 “We wanted something well designed, expandable, beautiful…but something that underlined these very real issues about what people had to do.”

 What Blue State created was a striking presentation of Warren.
-The name is written in Hoefler&Co.’s modernist Ringside typeface using the tight, compressed permutation, which gives the name a sharp intensity on the page—though when you look closer, you’ll note that the letterform edges have been rounded off, providing the name an approachability.
+The name is written in a mix of Hoefler&Co.’s modernist Ringside and Verlag typefaces using the tight, compressed permutation, which gives the name a sharp intensity on the page—though when you look closer, you’ll note that the letterform edges have been rounded off, providing the name an approachability.
 It’s underlined to enhance its punch, and serve as an homage to “I Am A Man.”
 Ipcar admits these historical references are lost on most people, but that’s okay because they still have intrinsic meaning, while the visual techniques themselves stand the test of time.
 Plus, he still views the study of historical social movements as something that galvanizes the design team itself to create focused work.

 Were there any concerns about the logo?
 Yes.
 “One thing we were worried about…was we were always really careful you wouldn’t just read ‘war’ on some of these [signs],” says Ipcar.
 The events team in particular was on its toes to ensure signs weren’t obstructed to associate Warren with war, which could become an instant meme.
 “We were careful not to make that mistake, to ever have [‘war’] appear around some corner a photojournalist would get it.”
 The team even positioned the Warren logo and name vertically, sometimes, to avoid just this issue.